Many More Maps

 That’s why I recommend joining this guided walking tour, which is run by a Cambridge University graduate.
 The tour lasts 90 minutes, includes your entry tickets to both colleges (as well as a guided walking tour of the surrounding areas) and a guide who has been there and knows everything there is to know about the colleges!

-The tour costs £23, and there are three departures per day: 11am, 1pm and 3pm.
+The tour costs £20, and there are three departures per day: 11am, 1pm and 3pm.
 I recommend booking onto the 11am tour so that it can act as your introduction to Cambridge, and you’ll be equipped with all the information you learnt on the tour to help you explore Cambridge throughout the day.

 Stop 4 – The Corpus Clock

-Okay, so the Corpus Clock will only take you a few seconds to visit, but it’s just so freaking bizarre that I couldn’t resist including it on this day trip itinerary.
+Okay, so the Corpus Clock will only take you a few seconds to visit, but it’s just so freaking bizarre that I couldn’t resist including it on this Cambridge day out itinerary.
 It’s been in its position outside the Taylor Library of Corpus Christi college since 2008 and is basically a huge grasshopper sat on top of a golden ticking clock.

 Weird, right??